TauqeerAhmad5201/chmod/README.md

     Setuid (s): Allows a file to be executed with the permissions of the file's owner.
     Setgid (s): Allows a file to be executed with the permissions of the file's group.
     Sticky bit (t): When set on a directory, only the owner of a file can delete or rename it.

+For example:

+    chmod u+x filename adds execute permission for the owner. chmod go-rwx directory removes read, write, and execute permissions for the group and others. chmod a=rw file.txt sets read and write permissions for all (owner, group, and others), removing execute permission if it was set.